cslant/composer-plugin-example/README.md

 # Composer plugin example

-Here is a simple example of composer plugin.
+Here is a simple example of a composer plugin.

 ## Structure